 The Zero Emission Pumping Appliance Project (ZEPA1) objective is to deliver the UK's first Zero Emission (no tailpipe emissions) or Zero Emission Capable (hybrid, capable of performing part of its operation in zero emission mode) appliance, supported by dedicated heavy vehicle charging at the trial station.
-The ZEPA1 Project, and associated project budget of was approved as part of the broader Ultra Low Emission Fleet (ULEF) Programme (LFC-0034-D) - established to meet the Mayor of London's emission reduction targets for London Fire Brigade.
-This report outlines the progress of the work so far and requests approval to of the allocated budget for the appliance (appliance (appliance)) and associated recharging infrastructure (appliance) necessary to deliver the project.
+The ZEPA1 Project, and associated project budget of the broader Ultra Low Emission Fleet (ULEF) Programme (LFC-0034-D) - established to meet the Mayor of London's emission reduction targets for London Fire Brigade.
+This report outlines the progress of the work so far and requests approval to the allocated budget for the appliance and associated recharging infrastructure measurements in necessary to deliver the project.